-The small act of keeping your recycling loose has a big impact on how effectively recycling is collected, sorted and processed which means it can be transformed into new things like footpaths and roads.
+Keeping your recycling loose and not in bags has a big impact on how effectively recycling is collected, sorted and processed which means it can be turned into new things like footpaths and roads.

 On this page

-Just by putting your recycling in the bin loose and not in bags, you’ll be making it easier for councils and industry to collect, sort and process recycling.
+Just by putting your recycling in the bin loose and not in bags, you’ll be making it easier for your council to collect and process recycling.
 This means:

 Contamination occurs when items that can’t be recycled are placed in the recycling bin.
 These non-recyclable items can prevent recycling from being processed and turned into new things.
 Contamination can even lead to an entire load of recycling being sent to landfill.